FAQ

 Why no scrolling stream?

 A scrolling stream optimizes attention.
-Polis optimizes getting you offline into bounded rooms.
+Social Media 2 optimizes getting you offline into bounded rooms.
 The site helps you join, prepare, reflect, and leave.

 Why $96?